 Prewriting skills are the fundamental building blocks for children to be able to develop their writing.

-So when I say that prewriting skills are fundamental skills to learning to write, then that means they shouldn’t be skipped.
+So, when I say that prewriting skills are fundamental skills to learning to write, that means they shouldn’t be skipped.

 Ever.

-So, what do we do when our writing center or our journal practice gets a little stale?
+So, how do we alleviate the possibility of our centers and journal practice getting a little stale?

 FAQ About Teaching Writing Skills to Preschoolers